scmacdon/AWSTracker/Readme.md

 ### Create the main controller class

 Within the **com.aws.securingweb** package, create the controller class named **MainController**.
 This class is responsible for handling the HTTP Requests.
-For example, if a GET operation is made by the view, the MainController handles this request and returns a data set that is displayed in the view.
+For example, if a GET operation is made by the view, the **MainController** handles this request and returns a data set that is displayed in the view.
+In this example, the data set is obtained from the MySQL database located in the AWS Cloud.

 **NOTE**: In this application, AJAX request are made to invoke controller methods.
 The syntax of the AJAX request are shown later in this document.